-- annually reviewing and approving corporate goals and objectives relevant to the compensation of the CEO and Chief Financial Officer; - evaluating the performance of the CEO and Chief Financial Officer in light of such corporate goals and objectives and recommending or determining the compensation of the CEO; - · reviewing and recommending or determining the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - retaining and approving the compensation of any compensation advisors; - reviewing and approving our policies and procedures for the grant of equity-based awards; - preparing the compensation committee report required by the SEC rules to be included in our annual proxy statement, and the directors' remuneration policy and report as required under English law; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K, if required; - reviewing and making recommendations to the Board with respect to director compensation; and - reviewing and discussing with the Board our corporate succession plans for the CEO and other key officers.
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of the CEO and CFO; - evaluating the performance of the CEO and CFO in light of such corporate goals and objectives and recommending or determining the compensation of the CEO; - reviewing and recommending or determining the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans;

+- retaining and approving the compensation of any compensation advisors; - reviewing and approving our policies and procedures for the grant of equity-based awards; - preparing the compensation committee report required by the SEC rules to be included in our annual proxy statement, and the directors' remuneration policy and report as required under English law; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K, if required; - reviewing and making recommendations to the Board with respect to director compensation; and - reviewing and discussing with the Board our corporate succession plans for the CEO and other key officers.

-The Committee is formally constituted and operates pursuant to a written charter, which is available on Bicycle's website, https://investors.bicycletherapeutics.com.
+The Committee is formally constituted and operates pursuant to a written charter, which is available on the Company's website.